icon_megaphone

 It’s great when someone tries your laundromat, but keeping them as a regular customer is even more important.
 If your laundromat uses Laundroworks hardware, you can easily track and apply these discounts through digital payment systems.

 With Laundroworks' value add kiosks and loyalty card system, laundromat owners can provide seamless first-time customer discounts without manual work.
-Customers can load value onto a card or mobile app at the kiosk using credit, debit, Apple Pay, Google Pay, EBT, or cash.
+Customers can load value onto a card or mobile app at the kiosk using credit, debit, Apple Pay, Google Pay or cash.
 The system also encourages customer registration, collecting names, emails, and phone numbers, which allows laundromats to offer personalized promotions and track usage patterns.

 A major benefit of this system is automated customer retention strategies.
 For example, laundromat owners can set up first-time user bonuses, like “Load $10, get an extra $2”, directly through the kiosk.
 Since customers rarely spend the exact amount loaded, this system helps increase repeat visits—once money is on the card, customers are more likely to return to use the remaining balance.